KANSHUMAN42/KANSHUMAN42/README.md

 <h3 align="center">I am a Software Engineer transitioning to AI/ML Engineer and looking for some cool Projects to work on.</h3>

-- 🔭 I’m currently working on ML and AI projects.

-- 🌱 I’m currently learning **Machine Learning and Deep Learning**
+- 🌱 I’m currently learning **Machine Learning, Deep Learning and GenAI**

 - 💬 Ask me about **Python, Data Science , AI**